|Category||Number of Dancers|

 Dancers in the finale will be judged not solely on their technique but also for stage presence, creativity, choreography, costumes and overall performance quality via LIVE adjudication.
 There will be 3 divisions: Junior (10 years & under), Intermediate (11-14 years) & Senior (15 years & over).

 There will be no additional entry fees to compete in the All-Star Beat Dance Off!
-Top 3 are awarded Star Beat Bucks & Banner for their Studio.
-Plaques are awarded to runner-ups.
+Top 3 are awarded Star Beat Bucks, & Customized Banner for their Studio.
+Runner-ups up will also receive a customized banner.